QuantiusBenignus/speedo/README.md

     If explicit datetime not supplied, transcribed text is parsed for a valid datetime for the due date.
     It is quite difficult for computers to parse our spoken time references and using only built-in tools (i.e. date -d from coreutils) presents a huge challenge when parsing arbitrary datetime text.
-    A keyword set to the last "$keywrd" in the transcribed text is used to isolate the time reference:
+    A keyword set to the last "reminder" in the transcribed text is used to isolate the time reference:

-    Spoken format: "<FREE FORM SPEECH> [$keywrd <TIME REFERENCE>] [$hashkey|$priorkey <TAGS|PWORD>]
+    Spoken format: "<FREE FORM SPEECH> [reminder <TIME REFERENCE>] [hashtag|priority <TAGS|PWORD>]

     EXAMPLES:
       "Need to see my dentist next week.
-Set $keywrd for Tuesday. $hashkey health."       - this is valid.
+Set reminder for Tuesday. hashtag health."       - this is valid.
-      "Scheduled a company meeting with $keywrd for 2023-5-24 at 8 am. $priorkey high. $hashkey work." - OK.
+      "Scheduled a company meeting with reminder for 2023-5-24 at 8 am. priority high. hashtag work." - OK.
-      "Withdraw old $keywrd and set new $keywrd for March the 3rd in the evening, $priorkey top."  -OK.
+      "Withdraw old reminder and set new reminder for March the 3rd in the evening, priority top."  -OK.
-             ( "... $keywrd for next week"
+             ( "... reminder for next week"
-      Also   | "... $keywrd in 3 hours, $priorkey alpha"
+      Also   | "... reminder in 3 hours, priority alpha"
-      valid: { "... $keywrd tomorrow morning"  (see source code for "morning" & other adjustable definitions)
+      valid: { "... reminder tomorrow morning"  (see source code for "morning" & other adjustable definitions)
-             | "... $keywrd in 33 hours and 5 minutes"
+             | "... reminder in 33 hours and 5 minutes"
-             ( "... $keywrd on Thanksgiving day in 15 years, $hashkey family"
+             ( "... reminder on Thanksgiving day in 15 years, hashtag family"
-      Custom:  "... $keywrd at the usual time. $hashkey fun." allows customization (see code for ideas) Speaking literaly "YYYY-MM-DD", followed by time (if needed) e.g. "2024 dash 5 dash 23 at 1pm" works well.
+      Custom:  "... reminder at the usual time. hashtag fun." allows customization (see code for ideas) Speaking literaly "YYYY-MM-DD", followed by time (if needed) e.g. "2024 dash 5 dash 23 at 1pm" works well.
     In some edge cases, successful parsing gives incorrect datetime.
 Some practice needed to avoid those.
     For scheduling critically-important stuff with this utility, use the command-line option "-d" and provide explicit datetimespec or instead, simply set the to-do date in the text file.

-    NOTE:   Only the text BEFORE the 1st "$hashkey" (or "$priorkey") in the transcribed text will be displayed, including the time reference.
+    NOTE:   Only the text BEFORE the 1st "hashtag" (or "priority") in the transcribed text will be displayed, including the time reference.
 The rest is cut and parsed for tags and/or priority and MUST be of the form:
-    "...$hashkey TAG1,...$priorkey PWORD,...$hashkey TAGn", in no particular order with only [,.?] allowed.
+    "...hashtag TAG1,...priority PWORD,...hashtag TAGn", in no particular order with only [,.?] allowed.

 ```

 #### PREPARING THE ENVIRONMENT